-Understanding sibilance in vocals and best how to control it.
+Understanding what sibilance refers to when dealing with vocals and how best to tame it.

 One of the biggest problems facing producers who process vocal takes is that of sibilance.
 Sibilance refers to the harsh consonants, notably ess and eff, that are exaggerated due to either the singer’s voice or delivery (sometimes getting too close to the microphone can exaggerate sibilance).
 The microphone is merciless in picking up sibilance and taming these nasties can be a nightmare if you don’t know how.

 The process of taming or controlling sibilance is called De-Essing which makes perfect sense as what we are trying to do is to de-ess, ie, remove the sss or attenuate it.
 Quite often the producer will manually search for sibilance and use volume automation to attenuate the sibilant frequencies.
 However, this can be time consuming and quite laborious and in these instances we prefer to use a dedicated de-esser.
 The de-esser is designed specifically to treat sibilance in vocal recordings.